BraiNEdarwin/SkyNEt/README.md

 ~/anaconda3/envs/skynet/lib/python3.6
 ```

 This is the directory where you should place this repo.
-Also make sure that you set up git to recognize this location.
+So download/clone this full reporitory and place it in the directory you found above.
+Make sure that you set up git to recognize this location and feel free to ask any of the code maintainers (listed at the bottom of this document) for help.
 Now you are done with the installation process and ready to get to work!

 ## Repository structure